Cognitive Science Requirements

 DEPARTMENTAL COURSE REQUIREMENTS.

-All students take Statistics (501/502) plus 3 breadth courses in the Psychology Department outside of the Area.
+All students take Statistics (501/502), First Year Lectures, the Seminar on Human Diversity, plus 3 breadth courses in the Psychology Department outside of the Area.
 With the approval of their advisor and Area Head, students may petition the Graduate Committee to take breadth courses outside the Psychology Department.

 To obtain the optional Advanced Certificate in Cognitive Neuroscience use 3 of the following courses for your Breadth Courses: